-PATIENT AND FAMILY RESOURCE CENTRE (PFRC)
+PATIENT AND FAMILY RESOURCE CENTRE

-The Patient and Family Resource Centre is located beside the Welcome Centre on the lobby level of the Cancer Centre.
-You have free access to current, reliable, health information, Newmarket Public Library books, printed resources and the internet.
+The Patient and Family Resource Centre provides patients and families educational resources that offer support through the cancer experience.
+The Resource Centre is located beside the Welcome Centre on the lobby level of the Cancer Centre.
+At the resource centre, you have access to cancer-specific educational resources, fiction novels, a quiet lounge space, and computer & internet access.

-The Patient and Family Resource Centre is staffed by trained volunteers Monday to Friday, 9:00 a.m. to 4:00 p.m., and supported by a qualified medical librarian.
-You can email the resource centre and request information at pfrc@southlake.ca.
+The Patient and Family Resource Centre is staffed by volunteers Monday to Friday, 9:00 a.m. to 4:00 p.m.
 The information provided by the Resource Centre is not a substitute for talking with your healthcare team.